What kind of question are you looking for?

 Yes.
 If you are switching your telephone provider within the same geographic location and want to keep your current number, we will contact your previous telephone provider and “port” (or move) your number to RS Fiber Phone service.
 Ex: you move from one address in Gaylord to a new address in Gaylord, or you are simply changing your telephone carrier.

 When you move to a new geographic location, it is not always possible to keep the same number.
-Ex: you move from California to Minnesota.
+The state of Minnesota has defined local calling areas.
+If you move from one local calling area to another, you will need a number that is local to your new calling area.
+Ex: you move from St. Paul, MN to Rochester, MN.
 Please contact RS Fiber at (800) 628-1754 to find out if you can keep your current number.

 The ability to port your phone number is protected under the Federal Communications Commission’s “local number portability” rules.